 - Dr. Noam Chomsky, “The Origins, Nature, Function and Purpose of Language: Findings from Linguistics”

-- Dr. Aria Razfar, “From Linguistics to Lettrism: Practical Implications for Language and Learning”
+- Dr. Aria Razfar, “Linguistics, Literacy, and Lettrism: Implications for Learning and Development in Dystopian Times”

 - A light dinner will be served at 6:00pm.
 For every meal served at our events, we donate a meal to someone in need.